9 Days Kilimanjaro Climbing Lemosho

 Kilimanjaro is the world’s highest free standing, snow-covered equatorial mountain.
 Now charted and climbed; stories of her resident man-eating spirits are relegated to the realms of folklore.
 But Mount Kilimanjaro continues to preserve a mysticism that defies all recent knowledge of her slopes.

-9 days Kilimanjaro Lemosho route
+Detailed Itinerary for 9 days Kilimanjaro Lemosho route

 Day 1.
 Arusha